rubenwiersma/pointcloud-differential/README.md

 ![Example gradient of x-coordinate](assets/img/gradient.png)

-_Visualization in Polyscope of the output of the gradient operator on the x-coordinate._
+_Visualization in [Polyscope](https://polyscope.run) of the output of the gradient operator on the x-coordinate of Spot (by Keenan Crane)._

 ## Installation
 The recommended installation method is by using pip: